floooh/floooh.github.io/_posts/2021-02-07-sokol-api-overhaul.md

 ### Why no bigger signed- vs unsigned-integer API changes

-There are a lot of signed integers in the Sokol APIs that "should" be unsigned because negative values make no sense for then.
+There are a lot of signed integers in the Sokol APIs that "should" be unsigned because negative values make no sense for them.
 Originally I was planning to do a big signed-vs-unsigned cleanup, but reconsidered after an enlightening Twitter discussion thread: